oddsdk/ts-odd/README.md

   // ☞ We can now interact with our file system (more on that later) state.fs

-} else if (scenario.notAuthenticated) {
+} else if (scenario.notAuthorised) {
-  sdk.redirectToLobby()
+  wn.redirectToLobby(prerequisites)

 }
 ```

 `redirectToLobby` will redirect you to [auth.fission.codes](https://auth.fission.codes) our authentication lobby, where you'll be able to make a Fission an account and link with another account that's on another device or browser.
-The function takes an optional parameter, the url that the lobby should redirect back to (the default is `location.href`).
+The function takes a second, optional, parameter, the url that the lobby should redirect back to (the default is `location.href`).

 # Web Native File System